zachvalenta/notes-sw/architecture/aws.md

 * _Cognito_: OAuth
 * _Device Farm_: mobile testing across device types
 * _SNS_: Twilio (push notifications) https://github.com/nikoksr/notify https://github.com/caronc/apprise https://github.com/fonoster/fonos
+> An area where there’s unavoidable complexity for us is with telecom integrations.
+In theory, we would use a SaaS SMS provider for everything, but the major SaaS SMS provider doesn’t operate everywhere in Africa and the cost of using them everywhere would be prohibitive.
+The earlier comment on how the compensation cost of engineers dominates the cost of our systems wouldn’t be true if we used a SaaS SMS provider for all of our SMS needs; the team that provides telecom integrations pays for itself many times over. https://danluu.com/simple-architectures/

 ## certification